Weight Management + Type 2 Diabetes: Using Compassion, Medicine and Surgery

-Boucher proposed providers use the 5 As to initiate conversations with patients:
+Boucher proposed providers use the five As to initiate conversations with patients:

 - Ask permission to discuss weight in a nonjudgmental way

-- Assess their story: look at their BMI, weight loss drivers and complications
+- Assess their story: look at their body mass index (BMI), weight loss drivers and complications

 - Advise on management: discuss health risks of obesity, benefits of weight loss and long-term strategy

 - Agree on goals: set realistic weight loss goals, behavioral changes, SMART goals and specific details of treatment options